thejoshwolfe/board-gamer-2d/README.md

    * A "box" with objects relevant to your game that are not currently on the table.
    * Define a fixed limit for number of players, and assign each player a unique color.
 Objects can be associated with each player.
    * Define no limit on the number of players.
 Players would be listed in a scrolling box, and each player gets a mini-table defined by a template.
- * Homepage will have two options:
-   * Create a new room: which generates a random room code.
-   * Join room: Type in a room code.
-And then:
-     * Spectate, or
-     * Type in your name (trim whitespace, non-blank), and pick a color that hasn't been chosen yet.
-     * Show a list of players and spectators alreday in the room.

 ## Philosophy